Introduction

 Stake BREV

-Once wallet is connected, the Stake button will be enabled and you can click the button to stake now!
+Once connected, the Stake button will be enabled.

-You can also increase your stake with provers you’ve already delegated to.
-Visit the Dashboard [Link] to see your current delegated provers and use the Stake More option to add additional BREV.
+To increase your stake with provers you’ve already delegated to, visit the Dashboard tab and use the Stake More option.

 Dashboard

-On the Dashboard [LINK], you can view your total stake and see detailed staking information for each prover, including the staked amount, the pending unstake amount, and the withdrawable amount.
+The Dashboard tab displays your total stake and detailed information for each prover, including staked amount, pending unstake amount, and withdrawable amount.

-- Staked amount for each prover: is the total amount of BREV you currently staked with this prover.
+- Staked Amount: BREV currently staked with a specific prover.

-- Withdrawable amount: is the unstaked amount with this prover that has passed the 7-day processing window and is now withdrawable.
+- Withdrawable Amount: Unstaked amount that has passed the 7-day period and is ready to withdraw.

 Unstake BREV

-First, you may need to Approve the Brevis staking contract to allow it to unstake your BREV.
-Once sufficient amount is approved, the Unstake button will be enabled, and you can submit the unstake transaction.
-Please note that the unstaking process takes 7 days.
-After the waiting period, you can withdraw your BREV and have them returned to your account.
+You may need to Approve the Brevis staking contract first.
+Once approved, submit the unstake transaction.
+The unstaking period is 7 days.
+After the waiting period, you can withdraw your BREV.

 Withdraw BREV